zmap/zdns/README.md

 For example, the command:

-	echo "censys.io" | zdns A
+	echo "censys.io" | ./zdns A

 returns:
 ```json